-Game drives in this region are unique, as water crossings are part of the adventure, and watching zebra standing belly-deep in water, grazing, is a sight to see.
-Even giraffe will cross water up to their hocks.
-During higher water levels, game drives will be combined with excursions in traditional dug out canoes called Mokoros.
+Game drives in this region are unique, as water crossings are part of the adventure, and watching zebra standing belly-deep in water, grazing is a sight to see.
+Even giraffes will cross water up to their hocks.
+During higher water levels, game drives will be combined with excursions in traditional dug-out canoes called Mokoros.
 Sanctuary Stanley's Camp is set in a private concession which means we can also venture out at night on exciting game drives to see the many nocturnal animals that live here.
 The evening drive starts after sundowner cocktails, using a spotlight to identify nocturnal creatures including the ones that are easier to catch a glimpse of in the dark, like hyena and leopard.
 Tiny fireball eyes that seem to levitate through the air and reappear again in different trees are bush babies, just one of several different creatures to be found.
 (Night drives are seasonal, depending on water levels)

 Our professional guides will show you the bush on foot.
 This is a chance to see the Delta from a different perspective, one that is up close and personal with the surrounding environment.
 Walks allow you to read the news of the night in the smooth sand of the road.
 Lion, leopard, elephants, genets and even millipedes are all part of the signs, each with their story to tell.
 A walking safari is about seeing the small five and the various flora in the area.